-Flour, butter or oil, are the ingredients in this recipe.
+Flour, butter or oil, are the ingredients for this dark gumbo roux recipe.

 Simply enter your email and get it sent to your inbox!
 You’ll also get the newest recipes from us every week!

 • Fat.
-Butter and oil are the most commonly used fats.
-Salted butter, vegetable oil, olive oil, or even peanut oil are all great options.
+Butter and a neutral-flavored oil are the most commonly used fats.
+Salted or unsalted butter, vegetable oil, olive oil, or even peanut oil are all great options.
 But other animal fats, such as bacon fat, lard, and sausage drippings, may also be used.

-Place a saucepan, skillet or Dutch oven over medium-low heat.
-If you use a large pot be sure to keep a close eye as it can burn more quickly.
+Place a saucepan over medium-low heat.
+If you use a large pot be sure to keep a close eye as it can burn more quickly!

 Add the butter or oil and wait for it to start sizzling slightly.